HasiniJella/cropdoc/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — free to use, modify, and distribute.
+This project is licensed under the **MIT License**.
+Free to use, modify, and distribute.

 Built with ❤️ for Indian farmers 🇮🇳